Advanced prostate cancer

 - the withdrawal of hormone therapy altogether which may cause a favourable response in some men;

 - the use of steroid therapy – steroids are substances made naturally in the body.
 They tend to shrink cancer and stop it from progressing for some time.
 Common steroids used in prostate cancer treatment are Dexamethasone and Prednisolone.Steroids may increase a man’s appetite and cause water retention which may in turn cause him to put on weight.
 Steroids will tend to weaken the immune system and it is therefore a good idea to avoid exposure to people suffering from colds or flu.
 Steroids may also cause irritation to the lining of the stomach and should not be taken on an empty stomach; men may therefore be advised to take a medication to prevent this.
 They also have some effect on mood and men may find themselves feeling more energetic.
 For more information on oral steroid treatment from patient.co.uk please click here

-- the use of a hormone tablet (diethylstilboestorol)- this is a man-made tablet which is similar to the female hormone oestrogen and can also lower testosterone levels in men.
+- the use of a hormone tablet (diethylstilboestorol), a man-made tablet which is similar to the female hormone oestrogen and can also lower testosterone levels in men.
 However a common side effect is the formation of blood clots in the legs and aspirin usually has to be taken in combination with it.